hcarminati/learn-security-examples/README.md

 - an insecure program with a vulnerability.
 - a malicious attack that exploits the vulnerability.
-- a secure verion without the vulnerability.
+- a secure version without the vulnerability.

 Run `npm install` in each directory to setup the examples.